Jessica Andrews

 Step 2: Define your buyer persona(s) or jobs to be done.

-Analytical research is great because it can give you a high-level view of what’s working and what isn’t.
+Why it matters: Analytical research gives you a high-level view of what’s working and what isn’t.
+For example:

 - Surveys